 If people think they may have fractured their collarbone, they should see a doctor as soon as possible.

-Most of these fractures are immobilized with a sling for 4 to 6 weeks (see Figure: Commonly Used Techniques for Immobilizing a Joint).
+Most collarbone fractures can be treated by immobilizing them with a sling for 4 to 6 weeks (see Figure: Commonly Used Techniques for Immobilizing a Joint).
 A sling may be all that is needed.